|

 [Dennis’ Recommendation: Always use a

-sturdy tripod, and insulate the legs.] |
+sturdy tripod with quick-release plates, and insulate the legs.] |

 This is also not the time to skimp on a

-device—whether for film or digital
+device―whether for digital or film

 cameras—costs a bit more but will work much

 more reliably than an inexpensive one.
-It

-should be the kind that locks, keeping the
+mechanical release should be the kind that locks, keeping the

-shutter open for long time exposures, and is
+shutter open for long time exposures.

-any way.
-If you can, have at least one
+It's wise to have at least one

-spare since cable releases can break or
+spare since these can break or

 freeze up.